 For instance, proximity sensors can be useful in warning operators of an impending collision between a forklift and a shelf or another piece of equipment.
 Overall, if you deal with a lot of moving parts and want to limit accidents — proximity sensors can help.

-So, many manufacturers, energy companies, and other industrial players choose to implement gas sensors when considering development of Internet of Things solutions.
+So, many manufacturers, energy companies, and other industrial players choose to implement gas sensors when considering the development of Internet of Things solutions.
 After all, these types of organizations often deal with gaseous substances, and being able to detect a leak or overexposure is of utmost importance.

 Learn more about IIoT for Sustainability

 An arguably even more useful benefit of these devices lies in their ability to forecast machine failure.
-You see, just like odd vibrations can be foreshadowing of an issue, so can sudden electric current spikes or drops.
+You see, just like odd vibrations can be a foreshadowing of an issue, so can sudden electric current spikes or drops.

 With current monitoring sensors, whenever power consumption surpasses or goes under expected readings, the system will alert your team.
 Thus, allowing staff to schedule any necessary maintenance.